In the previous chapter we introduced a simple Web 1.0-style hypermedia application to manage contacts. Our application

 As a final observation, consider the last aspect of a hyperlink: it replaces the entire screen when a user clicks on it.

-But there is no rule saying that hypermedia exchanges must replace the entire document.
+But, if you think about it, there is no rule saying that hypermedia exchanges must replace the entire document.

 This gives us our fourth, final and perhaps most important opportunity to generalize HTML: